wtsanshou/Coding/Algorithm/Recursion/BackTracking/LC756PyramidTransitionMatrix.md

 # LC756.
 Pyramid Transition Matrix

 We are stacking blocks to form a pyramid.
-Each block has a color which is a one letter string, like `'Z'`.
+Each block has a color which is a one letter string, like `Z`.

 For every block of color `C` we place not in the bottom row, we are placing it on top of a left block of color `A` and right block of color `B`.
 We are allowed to place the block there only if `(A, B, C)` is an allowed triple.